-C13 Same fee: C13 Free:
+C13 Same fee: х C13 Free: C13 Reduced:

-C13 Reduced:

-C13

-No

-C13 Yes No

-C13 Can on-line application fee be

-waived for applicants with x

-financial need?

 C14 Application closing date

 C14 Yes No

-C14 Does your institution have an
+Does your institution have an

-application closing date? x
+application closing date? х

-Application closing date (fall): Priority date: 5/1
+C14 Application closing date (fall): 5/1

-C14 Phonty date.
-5/1
+C14 Priority date: 1/15

-C15 Yes No

-C15 Are first-time, first-year studen ts accepted for te rms other than ~
+C15 Yes No C15 Are first-time, first-year students accepted for terms of ther than x

-the fall? х

-Notification to applicants of ad mission decision sent (fill in one on ly)
+C16 Notification to applicants of admission decision sent (fill in one only)

-C16 On a rolling basis beginning (date): 1-Sep
+C16 On a rolling basis beginning

+(date): 1-Sep

-C16 By (date): 1-000
+C16 By (date):

-Other:
+C16 Other:

-1 / CU -

-Reply policy for admitted appli cants (fill in one or 5/1 ily)
+C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date): No set date: 5/1
+C17 Must reply by (date): 5/1

+C17 No set date:
-Must reply by May 1 or within

-weeks if notified
+C17 Must reply by May 1 or within weeks if notified

-thereafter

-C17 Other:
+C17 thereafter Other:

-C17 Deadline for housing deposit (MM וחחוי 5/1
+C17 Deadline for housing deposit (MM 5/1

-Amount of housing deposit: 100).
+C17 Amount of housing deposit:

-Refundable if student does not er nroll?
+C17 Refundable if student does not en

-C17

-C17 X
+C17 Yes, in full

+C17 Yes, in part Х

 C17 No

 C18 Deferred admission

 C18 Yes No

-C18 Does your institution allow studer nts to postpone en ollment after x
+Does your institution allow students to postpone enrollment after admission? х

-admission? ^

-C18 If yes, maximum period of postpo nement: l
+C18 If yes, maximum period of postponement:

 C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high s

-first-time, first-year (freshman) stu udents one year or more before high х
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high х school graduation? ~

-school graduation?

-C 20 Common Application

-C20 Yes No

-Will you accept the Common App lication distributed by the National

-Association of Secondary School itted? x

-If "yes," are supplemental forms r

-620 Is your college a member of the C Jommon Applicatio on Group?
-X
+C20 Common Application Question removed from CDS.
+(Initiated during 2006-2007 cycle)

 Early Decision and Early Action Plans

-C21 Early Decision
+C21 Early Decision ----- ------- ----------

-C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? x 221 If "yes," please complete the following: First or only early decision plan closing date] First or only early decision plan notification date Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2005 entering class: • C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan 221 Please provide significant details about your early decision plan: 222 Early action C22 Yes No 22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x C22 If "yes," please complete the following: C22 Early action closing date
+C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2007 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-C22 Early action notification date
+C22 Early action